0xSettings/0xSettings/README.md

-### Hi I'm Trust a Remote Software Engineer
+### Hey!
+I'm Trust a Java Software Engineer

-👯 Open to collaborate
+👯 Open to collaborate / role

 📫 How to reach me: